ufraemke/scoutbeyond/PROJECT.md

 ### Analysis

-Understanding relevance to the user's technical problem.
+Understanding relevance to the user's technical problem and validating physical-engineering scope.

 ### Structuring